guntribam/stack-demo/README.md

 # Features

 In stack-speak a _Feature_ is a unit of functionality.
-A feature does something, it is the way that we separate out the individual _concerns_ of an application and bundle them up into useful, re-usable components.
+A feature _does something_, it is the way that we separate out the individual _concerns_ of an application and bundle them up into useful, re-usable components.
 A single feature can, and very often does, span both the `app` and `api`.
 The feature has files that represent _app-side-logic_ _app-side-user-interface_ and _api-side-logic_.
 All these files taken together allow a feature to do its thing easily, with the minimum of boilerplate, and withoutregard to the traditional app|api machine boundary.